Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 # Colliders

-In version 0.7.0 of Psyshock, only a small subset of colliders are supported, and authoring for these are not complete.
+In version 0.8.0 of Psyshock, most essential collider types are supported, but authoring for these are not fully complete.

 -   Sphere Collider
     -   center and radius